HyperGAN/HyperGAN/README.md

 # hyperchamber-gan
-A GAN(generative adversarial network) that you can run from the command line.
-Integrates with hyperchamber to find the best GAN for your dataset.
+A versatile GAN(generative adversarial network) implementation focused on scalability and ease-of-use.

 ## Samples